Prelest: False visions

 Elder Cleopa also provides examples of different saints from the Patericon who rejected the visions because they considered themselves unworthy to see it and due to the danger of delusion.
-He also quotes arguments of different Holy Fathers saying that one should not easily accept visions even if they have all attributes of true ones - if the saints were fast to accept visions they would be deluded and would not have become saints.
+He also quotes arguments of different Holy Fathers saying that one should not easily accept visions even if they have all attributes of true ones – if the saints were fast to accept visions they would be deluded and would not have become saints.

 Elder Joseph the Hesychast says, mentioning the examples from his life, that true visions are always preceded or followed by very intense suffering and sorrows and are given by God only as a consolation.
 Even if the vision is true, it is very difficult to withstand the fight with thoughts and not to get proud of the fact of the vision.
 Elder Joseph writes about pride after visions: "What happens after that?
 A person becomes the mock of the demons.
 They fool him with writings and visions, with dreams and revelations, with symbols and numbers, with oracles and a heap of superstitions."

 Elder Paisios of the Holy Mountain tells such story about a woman who had one true vision.
-Then the Devil suggested her a thought that she was chosen by God and she believed it.
-Then the demons started to torment her with different visions and revelations.
-In the end, she had another true vision and was told to write to elder Paisios so that he could help her.
-So elder Paisios says that out of all her visions, only 2 were from God.
+The Devil then suggested to her that she was chosen by God, which she believed; followed this, demons started to torment her with different visions and revelations.
+In the end, she had another true vision and was told to write to Elder Paisios so that he could help her.
+Out of all her visions, Elder Paisios says that only two were from God.

-Also Elder Daniel Katounakiotis writes about several such cases of long condition of prelest accompanied by visions.
-He writes in a letter about one hierodeacon by the name of Ierotheos who had a lot of visions.
-Even though he confessed everything, nobody of the confessors understood that this was a delusion.
-Then elder Sabbas advised him how to find out the truth.
+Elder Daniel Katounakiotis also writes about several such cases of long condition of prelest accompanied by visions.
+He writes in a letter about one hierodeacon by the name of Ierotheos who had many visions.
+Even though he confessed everything, none of the confessors understood that these visions were a delusion.
+Elder Sabbas then advised him to find out the truth.
 After that the delusion was revealed.
-But in spite of the fact that the visions ceased after repeated exorcism, the injury to the soul of Ierotheos remained very serious and later he broke all monastic vows.
-Another case of prelest happened to a lay man Nicolaus.
+However, in spite of the fact that the visions ceased after repeated exorcism, the injury to the soul of Ierotheos remained very serious and later he broke all monastic vows.
+Another case of prelest happened to a layman, Nicolaus.
 He was also subjected to a long and strong action of demons.
-Even though elder Daniel convinced Nicolaus that all his visions were false, the traces of delusion were seen to the end of his life.
+Even though Elder Daniel convinced Nicolaus that all his visions were false, the traces of delusion were seen to the end of his life.